 So there are some of my most favorite power movements for lower body; none of them requires weights.
 Apart from the pistol squat, which is definitely for more seasoned trainers, the other two are fairly easy for people with experience in leg training.

-If you’re looking for more bodyweight exercise for lower body, have a look at this list of 15 hardest free-weight leg exercises.
+If you’re looking for more bodyweight exercises for your lower body or legs, then take a look at our leg and shoulder workout guide.

 As usual, I’d love to hear from the readers, so please leave your thought in the comment section, and share it on, because friends don’t let friends skip leg day.